 PCI compliance is a series of tests you have to go through before you are allowed to accept/process credit card payments, in this case on your website.
 It has a series of conditions you need to meet before you will be allowed to accept credit cards.
-So if you're PCI compliant or you are accepting credit cards you are okay right?
-Sorry again, probably not in fact at least if Sony is any example.
-PCI compliance only applies if you accept credit cards on your site, so if you are using PayPal, or something similar where during the checkout process your customer is re-directed to a third party site to accept the credit card details you not have needed to be PCI tested and so probably aren't compliant.
+So if you’re PCI compliant or you are accepting credit cards you are okay, right?
+Sorry again, probably not in fact at least if Sony is an example.
+PCI compliance only applies if you accept credit cards on your site, so if you are using PayPal, or something similar where during the checkout process your customer is re-directed to a third party site to accept the credit card details you not have needed to be PCI tested and so probably aren’t compliant.
 Even if you are, a lot of web developers simply do not store the credit card details and thus you only need to meet minimal standards, which will mean personal details that are not credit card related could be stored in your database and accessible by your web server.
 Even if the details are stored in the database, but encrypted, they are often only encrypted at the web server and are open to an attack.

 Encryption of data is basically a process of changing the data such that it cannot be read by anyone unauthorised to do so.
 This will usually use a standard process and will use a key of some description.
 The use of this key is required to both encrypt and then to decrypt the data.
 A web developer will, if they are actually encrypting the data (most do not unless specifically required to do so), run the encryption process and store the key on the web server.

 Sony specifically said that the credit card details that were stolen were encrypted however no details were released about the level of encryption, if it was possible that the encryption key was stolen, or if the personal details were encrypted at all.